 SHARPER PAINT LINES

-Painting with a high-density roller goes fast, but it gave me not too-sharp lines.
+Painting with a high-density roller went fast, but it didn't give me any razor-sharp lines.
 Maybe the roller was carrying too much paint?

 It's possible.
-Even though I made sure to roll it plenty of times on the paper towels, it was almost dry when I brought it to the wall.
+Even though I rolled it plenty of times on the paper towels, it was almost dry when I brought it to the wall.

 At this point, I changed my strategy and started using stenciling brushes in a dry-brush technique.
 Once again, the brush had to be loaded, but you need to get rid of excess paint by dapping the brush onto paper towels.